1byte-yoda/lending-club-analytics/README.md

 ### Data Source Understanding
 The data can be downloaded / scraped directly from [Lending Club](https://www.lendingclub.com/info/download-data.action).
 In this project, I downloaded the data from [data.world](https://data.world/jaypeedevlin/lending-club-loan-data-2007-11), and there were 2 files – data dictionary and the loan data itself.
-After downloading the file, I manually inspected the data to see possible logical groupings and ended up having 6 logical groups.
+After downloading the file, I manually inspected the data to see possible logical groupings and ended up having 6 logical subgroups.
 There are 6 csv files corresponding to each table logical grouping with the field's description below.

 #### Customer